KDE/digikam-doc/setup_application/shortcuts_settings.rst

 To change a shortcut, first click on the name of a shortcut you want to change.
 You will see a radio group where you can choose whether to set the shortcut to its default value, or select a new shortcut for the selected action.
 To set a new shortcut, choose **Custom** and click on the button next to it.
 Then just type the shortcut you would like to use, and your changes will be saved.

-To reset a shortcut, there is a button at the bottom of the dialog, called **Defaults**.
+To reset a shortcut, there is a button at the bottom of the dialog, called **Restore Defaults**.
 Clicking on this button will reset all your custom shortcuts to their default values.
 You can also reset an individual shortcut to its default value by selecting it, and choosing the **Default** radio button.

 To remove a shortcut, select it from the list, then click the black arrow with a cross icon to the right of the button that allows you to select a shortcut.

-To print-out a list of shortcuts for easy reference by clicking the **Print** button at the bottom of the dialog.
+To print-out a list of shortcuts for easy reference, click the **Print** button at the bottom of the dialog.

-You can also work with **Schemes**.
-These ones are keyboard shortcuts configuration profiles, so you can create several profiles with different shortcuts and switch between these profiles easily.
+You can also work with **Schemes**, which are keyboard shortcut configuration profiles.
+You can create several profiles with different shortcuts and easily switch between these profiles.
 To see a menu allowing you to edit schemes, click on the **Manage Schemes** button at the bottom of the dialog.
 The following options will appear:

     - **Current Scheme**: Allows you to switch between your schemes.